LaurenceA/agent/README.md

   - This should be used liberally, as avoids building up a huge context!
   - Rewinds the state of the agent + all the files written by the agent.
   - Doesn't rewind state changes from commands run by the agent, as these commands could do anything, and we can't track that.
+* Doesn't integrate with Git.
+The agent can still use Git through the terminal.
+This is nice because:
+  - It doesn't require you to be working in a git repo to operate.
+  - It doesn't make a mess of your Git history.